EHRI/docs/docs/technical/backend/ingest.rst

 Example Ingest
 ==============

+.. role:: alert-danger

+:alert-danger:`Note: this method of importing EAD is deprecated in favour of using the` `EAD Manager <../../administration/institution-data/index.html>`__.

 The current ingest procedure is somewhat long-winded and technical.
 This is an example given a single EAD XML file containing a large number (48,000) of individual documentary unit items in a single fonds.
 The